 Image of Fridays for Future protesters occupying central negotiation chamber.
 Eyes can be seen drawn on hands as a symbol of the leaders being watched by the world.
 Photo by Dylan Hamilton on Twitter.

 What, then, is set to follow COP25?
 With the new phase of the Paris Agreement set to commence, all eyes will be on the British government to get action underway ahead of COP26 in Glasgow at the end of this year.
 Climate advisers currently warn of significant barriers to British targets, such as plans of aviation expansion, a lacking of efficient home insulation, and the complete negation of climate targets within the new UK-US Trade deal.
 This will truly allow us to see whether Johnson is able to deliver on Britain’s medium-run targets, as the UK stands front and centre of the world stage.

-For an in depth run-down of all things COP25 – there’s a whole lot more – take a look at – this comprehensive article by CarbonBrief is an excellent place to start,
+For an in depth run-down of all things COP25 – there’s a whole lot more – this comprehensive article by CarbonBrief is an excellent place to start.

 Similarly, click here to read more about last year’s COP24, held in Katowice, to follow the meetings’ progress.